Robotics and Autonomy search in Boston

 Why this city matters for robotics

 Boston's robotics ecosystem has a distinctive character: research-deep and technically rigorous in a way that directly reflects the university institutions at its core.
 Boston Dynamics shaped an entire generation of engineers in manipulation, whole-body control, and field robotics.
 The iRobot legacy runs through multiple generations of mobile robotics talent.
-The company and research lineage in Boston is unusually traceable — understanding it is foundational to sourcing well here.
+The company and research lineage in Boston is unusually traceable, and understanding it is foundational to sourcing well here.

 The community is tightly networked.
 Engineers know each other.
-Reputation — of companies and of recruiters — travels quickly and carries real weight.
+Reputation, of companies and of recruiters, travels quickly and carries real weight.
 Generic outreach or approaches that lack specificity are noticed and remembered.
 As a robotics recruiter Boston companies and candidates rely on, we understand that operating well in this market requires genuine knowledge of the ecosystem, not surface-level familiarity.

 Key hiring markets

-Manipulation and dexterous robotics, controls engineering (whole-body, impedance, force control), mobile robotics and autonomy, SLAM and localisation, surgical and medical robotics, and technical leadership for research-to-product transitions.
+Manipulation and dexterous robotics, controls engineering (whole-body, impedance, force control), mobile robotics and autonomy, SLAM and localization, surgical and medical robotics, and technical leadership for research-to-product transitions.
 Middleware and ROS 2 engineering is consistently active given the density of production-stage companies building in the area.

 Talent dynamics